daominah/yugioh_master_duel_card_art/README.md

   It takes a long duration and use a lot of RAM (16GB is enough).
   Save all files with type "Texture2D", output is a lot of PNG images (size about 12GB)

-* Before run `rename.go` in this repository to rename PNG files from card ID to card name, need to change flag `dirSourceCardArt` and `dirTargetCardArt` to right directories.
+* Before run `cmd/rename_from_extracted/rename.go` to rename PNG files from card ID to card name, need to change flag `dirSourceCardArt` and `dirTargetCardArt` to right directories.

 ### Result